C-Loftus/talon-ai-tools/readme.md

 You can use this repository with a [llamafile](https://github.com/Mozilla-Ocho/llamafile).
 Set the value `user.llm_provider = "LOCAL_LLAMA"` in `gpt-settings.talon` to change the default model.

 These models are easy to install and run entirely offline.
 They can be downloaded from the [llamafile](https://github.com/Mozilla-Ocho/llamafile) repository and require no setup.
-Llamafiles are compatible with the OpenAI API so you can simply run the following in a terminal to run the model as a server in the background.
+All you need to do is simply run the following in a terminal to run the model as a server in the background.
+Then if you have the `user.llm_provider` set, it will handle all your queries locally with no other setup needed.

 ```sh
 .\llava-v1.5-7b-q4-server.llamafile --nobrowser